 Making friends across Exeter often works best when it fits into what you already do.
 A coffee in the City Centre, a relaxed walk, or a casual catch‑up near Heavitree or St Thomas keeps things easy.
 If you’re based around Topsham or St Leonard’s, meeting nearby makes repeat plans feel natural — and repeat plans are what build familiarity.
 Start with a short first meet in a public place, then follow up with something equally simple.
 Drinking Partners makes those first introductions straightforward so you can focus on conversation and shared interests.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Exeter are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: